eXperiencePoints/xp-php/README.md

     $xp = new XPd('username','password');
     ```

-    Optionally, you can specify a host, port.
+    Optionally, you can specify a host and port.
 Default is HTTP on localhost port 21892.

     ```php
     $xp = new XPd('username','password','localhost','21892');